1. You have a right to have an advocate:

 5. You have a right to make your own decisions.

-You have a right to make your own decisions about what sort of support you get from the NDIS.
+You have a right to make your own decisions about what sort of support you receive from the NDIS.

 You have a right to get support, if you need it, to help you make decisions.